In mourning yet again, NYC prepares to honor fallen officer

 The shooting is the latest in a string of crimes that have unnerved the nation’s most populous city and the country’s largest police force, with 36,000 officers.

-In the three weeks since Adams took office, a 19-year-old cashier was shot to death as she worked a late-night shift at a Burger King, a woman was pushed to her death in a subway station, and a baby was critically injured when she was hit by a stray bullet as she sat in a parked car with her mother.
+In the three weeks since Adams took office, a 19-year-old cashier was shot to death as she worked a late-night shift at a Burger King, a woman was pushed to her death in a subway station, and a baby was critically injured by a stray bullet while in a parked car with her mother.
 With the Harlem shooting Friday night, four police officers had been shot in as many days.

-The man police say shot them, Lashawn J. McNeil, 47, also was critically wounded and hospitalized, authorities said.
+The man police say opened fire Friday, Lashawn J. McNeil, 47, was also critically wounded and hospitalized.

 Details about what led to the deadly confrontation were still emerging.